-- Have I studied the history and culture of the community I plan to work with thoroughly enough?
+- Have I studied the history, culture, and local economy of the community I plan to work with thoroughly enough?

-- To what extent am I aware of the underlying causes of the lack of development in my brigade country?
+- What have I learned about the underlying causes of the lack of community development in my volunteer placement?

-- Are there any pre-existing perceptions I may have toward people in this specific country that I can work to unlearn?
+- Do I have any pre-existing perceptions toward people in the host community that I can work to unlearn?

-- What have I posted on social media about my brigade and why?
+- What have I posted on social media about my volunteer travel and why?

 - How would I want to be represented if I was a member of this community?

-- How will my brigade impact my behavior after I return home?
+- How will my volunteer trip impact my behavior after I return home?

 - What am I doing to volunteer locally and domestically to promote similar initiatives?

 How to Know if a Volunteer Opportunity Is Ethical

 There are many different types of volunteerism.
 Green volunteering or short-term projects within your local community can be just as meaningful as working abroad.
 Before you sign up locally or internationally, it’s important to know whether that volunteer experience is an ethical one.